 The goals for this course are to understand the criminal justice system, corrections, and criminal behaviour.
 Some aspects of normal and abnormal human development are discussed.
 Aspects of psychological assessment and treatment of criminal offenders are reviewed.
-Note: This course may be limited to students in the 4-year BA in Psychology (Applied Emphasis) program.
+Note: This course may be limited to students in the four-year Bachelor of Arts in Psychology (Applied Emphasis) program.
 Prerequisites: PSY 104 and 105, or SOC 100.